CodeYourFuture/syllabus/docs/react/react-router/lesson.md

 };
 ```

-React-Router provides some default React components that you can use to enable routing in your application.
+React Router provides some default React components that you can use to enable routing in your application.
 First, notice the top level `<BrowserRouter>` component which wraps everything else.
 Then, the `<Routes>` component which will choose one `<Route>` based on the current path.
 Each route is defined with the `<Route>` component which maps a path (defined with the `path` props) to a React component.
 You can pass an entire component including its properties to the `element={...}` prop.
 Finally, the `Link` component can be used to create links to navigate to different routes.

 > **Exercise A**
 > Open the `pokedex` React application.
-In this exercise, React-Router will be introduced.
-Instead of displaying all your components in the same page, we will use React-Router to define different pages in the `pokedex` application.
+In this exercise, React Router will be introduced.
+Instead of displaying all your components in the same page, we will use React Router to define different pages in the `pokedex` application.
 >
-> 1. In the terminal, install React-Router with `npm install --save react-router-dom`.
+> 1. In the terminal, install React Router with `npm install --save react-router-dom`.
 > 2. Open `src/App.js` and import BrowserRouter, Route, Routes and Link components from React Router (hint: `import { BrowserRouter, Routes, Route, Link } from "react-router-dom";`)
 > 3. Wrap all the components in the `render` method in the `<BrowserRouter>` component.
 > 4. In the following, we will have `CaughtPokemon` and `BestPokemon` displayed with different route.
 But first, let's create some links to navigate to different pages.
 Still in the `<BrowserRouter>` in the `render` method of `src/App.js`, use the `Link` component to create 2 links: one to navigate to the URL `/best-pokemon` and another one to navigate to `/caught-pokemon` (hint: `<Link to="/best-pokemon">Best Pokemon</Link>`).